tenephor/atomizer/README.md

 Atoms are returned if found.
 If not found, then "NF" is returned.

 #### The Video Type atom (stik)
 This atom is numericly coded in the video file.
-String description returned by the script is based on the numeric value found:
+A string is returned by the script based on the numeric value found:
 - 0 or 9: Movie
 - 10: TV Show
 - 6: Music Video